mapbox/mapbox-directions-swift/README.md

 ### Displaying a turn-by-turn navigation interface

-See the [Mapbox Navigation SDK for iOS](https://github.com/mapbox/mapbox-navigation-ios/#usage) documentation for usage examples.

 The [Mapbox Navigation SDK for iOS](https://github.com/mapbox/mapbox-navigation-ios/) provides a full-fledged user interface for turn-by-turn navigation along routes supplied by MapboxDirections.

-## Tests

-To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.

-1. `carthage build --platform iOS`
-1. `open MapboxDirections.xcodeproj`
-1. Go to Product ‣ Test.

 ## Directions CLI